SalahNouari/Bash.Box/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 2.0.5 =
+* Update the jquery.mb.YTPlayer.js file with better performances for the initial video start.

 = 2.0.4 =
 * Add the text-domain declaration for the translate.wordpress.org.